johnNeil-castillo/johnNeil-castillo/README.md

 I'm continously learning MongoDB, Express, React, and Node in the past couple of months.
 I've made personal projects that utilizes more on full stack development.
 I currently learned git as a version control system for my projects and will continue to build up my profile here in github. 🌱

-I love learning from different tools and strategies that is used in full stack development.
-It mesmerizes me on how things connect and how it can be done in different ways.
-I want to be part of a company that can help me grow further with my skills and dedicate my passion in that company.
+I love learning different tools and strategies that are used in full stack development.
+It mesmerizes me on how things connects and how it can be done in different ways.
+I want to be part of a company that can help me grow with my skills and dedicate my passion in the company.
 There are still a lot of things that I want to study and my curiosity for learning will never stop. 👀

 My current skills in full stack development:
 Node, Express, Rreact, MongoDB, Javascript, Redux, React Router, API, Git, Github, Lodash, Axios, ES6 syntax, Socket io, CRUD functions